wolvesvillejs/wolvesville.js/README.md

 ## About
 wolvesville.js is a [Node.js](https://nodejs.org) module to interact with the [Wolvesville](https://app.wolvesville.com) API.

-Its use is under your responsability and ONLY your responsability, it's against the game ToS.

 ## Installation

 **Latest version of Node.js required**